hphelion/documentation/moonshot/manage.admimistration-dashboard.project-images.md

 * <a href="#Launch an Image">Launch an Image</a>

-*To create images, refer to the Cloud Image Builder document for more details.*
+*To build images, refer to the Cloud Image Builder document for more details.*

 ## View Image List <a name="View Image List"></a>